Our History – Our Timeline

 - UL Fatigue and Pressure testing of model 925 certification awarded

 2013 Design and development of Phase 1 solar refrigeration with ejector LPA® pumps.

-- Development of LPA® Liquid Refrigerant Pump to boost liquid pressure to 540 psi (37 bar) with ejector evaporating temperatures of -9°C (15F) annually.
+- Continued development of LPA® Liquid Refrigerant Pump to boost liquid pressure to 540 psi (37 bar) with ejector evaporating temperatures of -9°C (15F) annually.

-- Development and completion of new super critical Co2 liquid pump design working pressure, 124 bar (1,800 psi) within the flow rate region of 1 to 9GPM
+- Continued development and completion of new super critical Co2 liquid pump design working pressure, 124 bar (1,800 psi) within the flow rate region of 1 to 9GPM

 - Design and development new Ammonia LPA® pump for natural refrigerant applications.
 Design pressure rated at 540 psi.